1987 Rheindahlen bombing

 The 1987 Rheindahlen bombing was a car bomb attack on 23 March 1987 at JHQ Rheindahlen military barracks, the British Army headquarters in West Germany, injuring thirty-one.
 The large 300 lb (140 kg) car bomb exploded near the visitors officers' mess of the barracks.
 The Provisional IRA later stated it had carried out the bombing.
 It was the second bombing in Rheindahlen, the first being in 1973, and the start of the IRA's campaign on mainland Europe from the late 1980s to the early 1990s.
 Although British soldiers were targeted, most of the injured were actually German officers and their wives.
+JHQ Rheindahlen was home to four major headquarters: two British (British Army of the Rhine and Royal Air Force Germany) and two NATO (Northern Army Group (NORTHAG) and Second Allied Tactical Air Force).

 Background

 Other than attacks in Northern Ireland and England the Provisional IRA also carried out attacks in other countries such as West Germany, Belgium, and the Netherlands, where British soldiers were based.
 Between 1979 and 1990, eight unarmed soldiers and six civilians died in these attacks.
 It was the first IRA attack in West Germany since a British Army officer, Colonel Mark Coe, was shot dead by an IRA unit outside his home in, Bielefeld in February 1980.
 Coe's assassination was one of the first high-profile killings by the IRA in Germany and on mainland Europe.
 A year before, British Ambassador to the Netherlands Sir Richard Sykes was assassinated, whilst four British soldiers were hurt in the 1979 Brussels bombing in Belgium, just one day after the killing of Lord Mountbatten and the Warrenpoint ambush, which killed 18 British soldiers.
 In November 1981 the Irish National Liberation Army (INLA) bombed a British Army base in Herford, West Germany.
 There were no injuries in the attack.
 There was also a mortar attack on British Army base in Germany in 1996.

-According to author Ed Moloney's "The Secret History of the IRA", IRA Chief of Staff Kevin McKenna before the capture of the Eksund (a ship that was to ship heavy weaponry to the IRA from Libya) envisaged a three-pronged offensive that would start in Northern Ireland and then spread to British targets in mainland Europe.